 U.S. Environmental Protection Agency, "Quality Criteria for Water, 1986'', or the most current revision thereof.

-Should numeric criteria need to be derived without actually conducting toxicity tests, the AQUIRE (AQUatic toxicity Information Retrieval) database and EPA's Guidelines for Deriving Numerical National Water Quality Criteria for the Protection of Aquatic Organisms and their Uses, will be applied to calculate any criteria.
-In the event that sufficient data is not available to derive a numeric criterion following the above protocol, toxicological study results may be used to calculate a criterion based on the following methods:
+Should numeric criteria need to be derived without actually conducting toxicity tests, the Ecotoxicology Knowledgebase (ECOTOX) database and EPA's Guidelines for Deriving Numerical National Water Quality Criteria for the Protection of Aquatic Organisms and their Uses, will be applied to calculate any criteria.
+If sufficient data is not available to derive a numeric criterion following the above protocol, toxicological study results may be used to calculate a criterion based on the following methods:

 Concentrations of non-persistent toxic materials shall not exceed concentrations which are chronically toxic (as determined from appropriate chronic toxicity data, or calculated as ten percent of the LC50 values) to representative, sensitive, aquatic organisms;